 Vienna’s museums have found a number of ingenious ways to make their exhibitions more accessible to visually impaired and deaf visitors.

 The Upper Belvedere organizes special guided tours for blind and visually impaired people.
-Tactile reliefs of Gustav Klimt's "The Kiss" and a model of Egon Schiele's painting "Crouching Couple (The Family)" enable a tangible art experience.
+Tactile reproductions of Gustav Klimt’s “The Kiss”, a model of Egon Schiele’s painting “Crouching Human Couple (The Family)” and a bust of Franz Xaver Messerschmidt offer a hands-on art experience.
+The Belvedere also offers video guides in Austrian and international sign language.

 A 1:2000 scale bronze model of the summer residence of the Habsburgers has been set up at the main entrance to Schönbrunn Palace.
 This gives visually impaired and blind people the possibility to get a better idea of the size and scale of the palace and the Ehrenhof in front of it.
 Blind and visually impaired people are also offered special tours, on which visitors can touch selected objects.